Our Board of Governance ensures WHIN operates lawfully, ethically and in accordance with the purposes set out in our Constitution.

 Board members bring knowledge, expertise and influence relevant to WHIN.
 All of our Board members have recognised leadership skills and specific understanding of women’s health issues relevant to WHIN’s Strategic Plan.

-Tanya Stelmach (member of Development and Renewal Subcommittee) was elected to the Board in 2018.
+Tanya Stelmach (Deputy Chair, member of Development and Renewal Subcommittee) was elected to the Board in 2018.
 Tanya has worked as a community solicitor specialising in family violence, intervention orders and outreach.
 Previously Tanya worked in the international aid sector in South-East Asia and the Pacific.
 Tanya has a Masters degree in international development and the environment, and is pursuing a PhD on violence in the humanitarian space.

 Karen Jones (member of Finance, Audit and Risk Management Subcommittee) was elected to the Board in 2022.
 Karen has over 20 years’ experience in financial services and consulting.
 She is a people-centred leader with a talent for delivering transformational change.
 A career highlight was designing the operating model of a $50m government shared equity scheme providing affordable housing for Victorians.
 Karen is currently employed at ANZ delivering strategic programs for the technology division.
 Karen has lived experience of recovering from domestic abuse and has knowledge of holistic solutions and financial independence.